-Although Italy looks small on a map, the locations are not so close once you start traveling on narrow, winding country roads.
+Although Tuscany looks small on a map things are not so close once you start traveling on narrow, winding country roads.
 And most Tuscan villas are deep in the heart of nowhere, surrounded by little other than olive groves, vineyards and rolling hills as far as the eye can see.
 This means that many locations will be difficult to get to for your guests on their own.
 You may want to have us organize a bus to take everyone from Rome to the villa at the beginning and then to take everyone back to Rome the day after the wedding.
-If your guests are coming from the US.
+This is always appreciated when the guests are coming from the US.

 Depending on the location of the villa we will make recommendations on the best way to handle transportation.